 - Eggs or plant-based substitute

 I’ve been using Becel brand sticks for my baking for the last few months because I know that’s what a lot of bakeries use for their plant-based treats and I find them to work really well.
-For the egg substitute, I’ll often use chia seeds if I’m making something with a darker batter (here’s my method for that), but for something lighter in color like these cookies, I’ll just use a pre-mixed egg substitute like this one.
+For the egg substitute, I’ll often use chia seeds if I’m making something with a darker batter (here’s my method for replacing eggs with chia seeds), but for a cookie dough lighter in color like these cookies, I’ll just use a pre-mixed egg substitute.

 Start out by combining the flour, baking soda, salt and cinnamon in a medium size bowl and set them aside.

-In the bowl of a stand mixer fitted with the paddle attachment, cream together the butter and both types of sugar, then add in the eggs and the vanilla and mix until everything is incorporated.
+In the bowl of an electric mixer fitted with the paddle attachment, cream together the butter and both types of sugar, then add in the eggs and the vanilla and mix until everything is incorporated.

 This dough does not need to be refrigerated before baking, but it can be.
-If you do decide to store it away in the fridge to bake later, let it sit at room temperature for about 10 minutes or so before you start working it it again.
+If you do decide to store it away in the fridge to bake later, let it sit at room temperature for about 10 minutes or so while you preheat the oven before you start working it it again.

 Combine some white sugar and cinnamon in a small dish, set it aside, and begin scooping out the dough with a medium size cookie scoop.
 Roll the dough into a ball and dip just the top of the ball into the cinnamon sugar mixture.
-Place it on a silpat-lined cookie sheet.
+Place it on a silpat-lined cookie sheet, or a baking sheet covered in parchment paper.

 When your cookie sheet is full, bake the cookies for 15 minutes at 350° then remove the cookies from the oven.
 You will see that the cookies will not have spread very much.
 Take a large spoon and use the back of it to press the cookie down into shape.
 Allow the cookies to cool for 5 minutes on the tray, then transfer to a cooling rack.